lukso-network/docs/CONTIBRUTING.md

 The function retrieves an array of _data keys_ for **multiple** smart contract addresses if the read-in result of the last call returned `true.` Otherwise, the function will return `false` as the given addresses do not appear to be [LSP0 ERC725 Accounts](./docs/standards/universal-profile/lsp0-erc725account.md).

-### LSP7 - Digital Asset Example

-The LSP 7 Digital Asset is a token standard for fungible assets built by LUKSO.
-Developers can look up the LSP7DigitalAsset smart contract within the [`@lukso/lsp-factory.js`](https://docs.lukso.tech/tools/lsp-factoryjs/getting-started) library.
-Some features of the Digital Asset include more secure transfers, additional metadata, and token hooks.

 ### Page Metadata

 ```markdown